mjziebarth/REHEATFUNQ/README.md

   robust determination of the maximum of the α-integration.
 - Internal: use `long double` in `GammaConjugatePrior` normalization.
 - Change to `pyproject.toml` build system.
+- Fixed the build of `Dockerfile` and updated to Debian Bookworm.

 ### [1.4.0] - 2023-02-01
 #### Added